+The MSW Program offers three options for completing the MSW degree curriculum including advanced standing (one-year option), the two-year full-time option, and the three-year part-time option.
 Advanced standing status is only awarded to graduates of baccalaureate social work programs accredited by the Council on Social Work Education (CSWE).
-Advanced standing is a one-year full-time academic program that is granted to students with a bachelor's degree in social work from a program accredited by the CSWE.
-Students must have completed their bachelor's degree in social work within five years of expected enrollment in the MSW Program and have a cumulative 3.0 GPA to apply for advanced standing.
-It is assumed advanced standing student will have mastered the fundamentals and have demonstrated the ability to perform in an accelerated learning program.
-Advanced standing students begin course work during the first summer session.
-Students enroll in SWRK 606 Social Practice Seminar (3 s.h.) and SWRK 608 Statistics and Research Seminar (3 s.h.) courses.
-During the fall and spring semesters, students complete the advanced field instruction courses: SWRK 650 and SWRK 655 and course requirements for their identified concentration area.
-Thirty-five (35) hours will be required for graduation.
-The curriculum for the Advanced Standing Track is designed such that students enroll in the following credits each term: Year 1 (Summer Term: 6 credit hours; Fall Semester: 6 credit hours; Spring Semester: 7 credit hours).
+Advanced standing is a one-year full-time academic program.
+Students must have completed their bachelor's degree in social work within five years of expected enrollment in the MSW Program and have a cumulative overall GPA of 3.0 on a 4.0 scale to be eligible for advanced standing.
+It is expected that an advanced standing student will have mastered the foundation and have demonstrated the ability to perform in an accelerated learning program.
+Advanced standing students begin course work during the first summer session and enroll in 9 credit hours.
+Students enroll in SWRK 501 - Professional Writing for Social Workers (3 s.h), SWRK 606 - Social Work Practice Seminar (3 s.h.), and SWRK 608 - Statistics and Research Seminar (3 s.h) courses.
+The fall students enroll in 16 credit hours, and the spring 10 credit hours.